Maurice J. Sullivan: Biography

+Business career

 Sullivan moved to Goldfield, Nevada, in 1906, where he worked as a sales representative and manager for a company that provided hardware and other supplies for gold miners and mining companies.
 He eventually became the principal owner of the Wood-Sullivan Hardware Company and was an investor in several mining ventures.
 While living in Goldfield he served on the town board, as president of the local chamber of commerce, and as president of the local volunteer fire department.

+Early political career

 In 1914 he was elected Lieutenant Governor of Nevada and served from 1915 to 1927.

+World War I

 During World War I he was adjutant general of the Nevada National Guard, as well as Nevada's federal disbursing officer and director of the draft.

+Legal career and return to politics

 He studied law, was admitted to the bar in 1923 and commenced practice in Carson City.

 In 1938 Sullivan was again elected Lieutenant Governor, and he served from 1939 to 1942.

+Congress

-In 1942 Sullivan was elected to the 78th Congress, and he served one term, January 3, 1943 to January 3, 1945.
+In 1942 Sullivan was elected to the 78th Congress, and he served one term, January 3, 1943, to January 3, 1945.
 He was an unsuccessful candidate for renomination in 1944.
 After leaving Congress Sullivan resumed practicing law in Reno.

+Death and burial

 Sullivan died in Reno on August 9, 1953.
 He was buried in Reno's Our Mother of Sorrows (Mater Dolorosa) Cemetery.